Saikumar-gadde/Random-OTP-generator/README.md

 console.log(otp);  //Example output: "5172"

+//You can also specify length of the OTP

+const otp = randomOtp(6);

+console.log(otp) // Example output : "517141"

 ````

 #### You can also pass in an optional options object to customize the generated OTP: